-To operate, set the thermostat to the desired temperature setting and turn the thermostat to the on position.
+To operate the forced-air furnace, set the thermostat to the desired temperature setting and turn the thermostat to the on position.
 Allow 60 seconds for the furnace to begin operating.
 To shut down the furnace, turn the thermostat to the off position.
 After the furnace has been turned off, the fan will run for approximately 60 seconds to cool down.